MarcusGrass/MarcusGrass.github.io/pages/projects/KbdSmp.md

-Now I found the purpose of multicore, if rendering to the oled takes time, then that job could (and therefore should) be shoveled onto a different thread, my keyboard has 2 cores, I should parallelize this by using a thread!
+Now I found the purpose of multicore, if rendering to the oled takes time, then that job could (and therefore should) be shoveled onto a different thread.
+My keyboard has 2 cores, I should parallelize this by using a thread!

 ## Chibios and threading

-Chibios is very well documented, it even
+Chibios is very well documented; it even
 [has a section on threading](https://chibiforge.org/doc/21.11/full_rm/group__threads.html), and it even has a convenience function for
 [spawning a static thread](https://chibiforge.org/doc/21.11/full_rm/group__threads.html#gabf1ded9244472b99cef4dfa54caecec4).